-To post a new discussion, select the Compose button at the top of the message list.
-The Compose screen appears, where you can enter the discussion text and select Post to post the discussion.
+To post a new discussion thread within a topic, select the Start a New Thread button at the top of the View Topic page.
+The discussion editor appears, where you can enter its title and text, and select Post to post the discussion.
 When the discussion is posted, it will start a new thread.

-- Select Add a File and locate the file you want to attach.
+- Select Upload and locate the file you want to attach or drag and drop a file into the Upload window.
 You can attach as many files as you want.

 - Select Record Audio.
 Ensure your microphone is set up correctly and choose the Record button.
 Select Flash Settings to make adjustments to your microphone selection and volume.
 Select Clear to erase your recording.

-In some cases you might also want to manually mark a message as unread—for example, if you open the message from the Grid Style message list but do not finish reading it.
+From either view of your message list, messages are automatically marked as read when you open them, but in some cases you might want to manually mark a message as unread—for example, if you open the message but do not finish reading it.

 Do one of the following:

-- In the Grid Style message list, select one or more messages from the list and choose theMark Unread icon at the top of the list.
+- In the Grid View message list, select one or more messages from the list and choose theMark Unread icon at the top of the list.

-- In the Reading Style message list, select the Mark Read or Mark Unread link below the message header.
+- In the Reading View message list, navigate to a message and select the Mark Post as Unread option from the dropdown menu next to the message header.

 Rating a Message

-To increase engagement in the Discussion forum, your instructor may allow you to rate messages using a five-star system.
+To increase engagement in the Discussion forum, your instructor may allow you to rate messages using a five-star, up vote/down vote, or up vote only system.
 This rating system does not have any automatic grading functions and is not related to the Grades tool.